Print is Dead! Long Live Print! Why Print Will Always Survive

 Date Posted: July 8, 2019

 Nearly a quarter of a century after the advent of the first online editions and internet portals of daily newspapers and magazines, the well-known maxim “No medium perfectly replaces another” has once again proven to be true, so we can just sit back and relax and accept the coexistence of print and online publishing.
+Print is dead no longer.
 Sit back and relax?
 Certainly not!
 Both media forms must constantly monitor their market position and continue to develop their strengths.
 Only then will print and online complement each other and become the two sides of the same coin, a strong media brand.

 Well-done print publications will always find readers